-Resident and nonresident fishing licenses may be purchased in South Dakota at many retail stores, bait shops and a few County Treasurer offices.
+Resident and nonresident fishing licenses may also be purchased in South Dakota at many retail stores, bait shops and a few County Treasurer offices.
 When purchasing licenses over the counter you must have your state-issued ID with you.

 Licenses may be purchased and printed from home.
-To purchase licenses online, visit gfp.sd.gov.
+To purchase licenses online, visit gfp.sd.gov or GFP's mobile app.

-See Resident Hoop Net/trap and Floatline/Setline Licenses in the Resident Licensing section for details about purchasing these licenses.
+See Resident Hoop Net, Trap, Floatline, and Setline Licenses in the Resident Licensing section for details about purchasing these licenses.